caesar0301/cool-dotfiles/nvim/README.md

 ## Formatters

 `formatter.nvim` depends on local installation of linter tools.
 Part of them are installed by the `install.sh` script.
-The left should be installed manully:
+The left should be installed manually:

 ```
 brew install bufbuild/buf/buf  # for proto